worldmaking/alicenode_inhabitat/devnotes.md

-# multiple windows
+# Korea notes

-alice should have a window manager, that has a list of windows

-glfw can share contexts, which is good, but VAO and FBO objects can't be shared; they would need to be created on each context.

-all of this could be avoided if we can create a mosaic desktop via Nvidia perhaps?
+Since VR needs 90fps while the projections only need 30fps, why not interleave their FBO updates?

 # better frame rates

 was unable to maintain 90fps for Rift on main thread

-TODO: find out what are the bottlenecksg
+TODO: find out what are the bottlenecks

+A: the biggest one was the object shader, no surprise.
+Need to find a cheaper routine that can generate all species from the same code path.

-Q: if this is primarily limited by the main-thread sim:
+Q: if this is primarily limited by the main-thread sim?
+A: actually it isn't, the animation is pretty cheap.

 To what extent can this be helped by interleaving sim & render, so that while the current frame is drawing, the next frame's data is being prepared: